GrigoryBartosh/grigorybartosh.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: Ph.D.
-Student at the University of Amsterdam
+Candidate in ML at UvA

 profile:
   align: left